 To keep Nelson busy during peacetime, he dug out a pond in the shape of a man-of-war on a plot of land that adjoined the rectory in Burnham Thorpe.
 The pond filled with water from the nearby River Burn.
 The man-of-war pond can still be seen today.

 21st January 1793, King Louis XVI of France was executed during the French Revolution bringing unrest throughout Europe.
-Nelson become recalled to the Royal Navy, before he left he had a farewell party in the Plough Inn, now called the Lord Nelson at Burnham Thorpe.
+Nelson was recalled to the Royal Navy; before he left he had a farewell party in the Plough Inn, now called the Lord Nelson at Burnham Thorpe.

 Captain Nelson of HMS Agamemnon

-Nelson had become appointed Captain of HMS Agamemnon, a 64-gun third-rate ship of the line.
+Nelson was appointed Captain of HMS Agamemnon, a 64-gun third-rate ship of the line.
 He boarded the ship at Nore, in the Thames Estuary to sail to the Mediterranean to meet up with Vice-Admiral Hood.

-14th March 1795, Battle of Genoa – a French fleet of 14 ships of the line had become chased down by 13 British ships of the line.
-The Ca Ira an 80-gun French ship lost her fore and main topmasts during a collision with another French ship, the Victoire.
-HMS Inconstant, and Nelsons ship HMS Agamemnon fired upon Ca Ira for two-and-half hours, until the arrival of two French ships.
+14th March 1795, Battle of Genoa – a French fleet of 14 ships of the line were chased down by 13 British ships of the line.
+The Ca Ira, an 80-gun French ship, lost her fore and main topmasts during a collision with another French ship, the Victoire.
+HMS Inconstant and Nelsons ship HMS Agamemnon fired upon Ca Ira for two-and-half hours, until the arrival of two French ships.
 HMS Agamemnon suffered casualties and considerable damage.

 During the following day, Nelson took possession of the French ship Censeur after the British ships had attacked it towing the battered Ca Ira.
 The French abandoned their plan to invade Corsica.